src-d/blog/content/post/deduplicating_pga_with_apollo.md

 This CC is the first obtained for the second threshold, thus plotted without artificial vertices - and as you can see the number of edges relative to the number of vertices has exploded.
-In order to show that `Apollo` didn't only group seeminlgy copy-paste files, we not only plotted the communities, but also the groups of vertices sharing a filename (in grey are vertices which have a filename accounting for less then 1% of all files).
+In order to show that `Apollo` didn't only group seemingly copy-paste files, we not only plotted the communities, but also the groups of vertices sharing a filename.
 As you can see, while vertices sharing a name seem to have hashed more often to the same buckets, that was not necessarily the case, and for some they didn't even end up in the same community.
 Furthermore, communities tend to group up files with distinct filename ore often then not, e.g. the two